-Crawford & Company (incorporated in USA) is regarded by the directors as being the company's ultimate parent company and controlling party.
+Crawford & Company (incorporated in USA) is regarded by the directors as being the company's ultimate parent company.

 The immediate parent company and controlling party of the company is Crawford & Company Risk Services Investments Limited, a company incorporated in the United Kingdom.